2001 New York Giants season: Week 17: vs. Green Bay Packers

 With the Giants out of playoff contention heading into the final week of the season, Giants Stadium was roughly half-filled for the season finale against the Packers even though official attendance was 78,601.
 Just about the only factor of interest regarding the game for many was Michael Strahan's chance at achieving the single-season sack record.
 With 21.5 sacks, he was half a sack short of former Jet Mark Gastineau's single season record of 22 sacks, and needed a sack to break the record.
-Gastineau was among those in attendance for the game.
+Gastineau, whose record-setting season came during the Jets' first campaign at Giants Stadium in 1984, was among those in attendance for the game.

 In general, however, the Giants didn't look like a playoff team for the first three quarters of this contest.
 The defense was particularly terrible, as they allowed Brett Favre to throw for 315 yards on just 15 completions, Ahman Green to run for 101 yards, and two receivers (Corey Bradford and Bill Schroeder) to have 100-yard days receiving.
 This defensive futility negated the 524 yards of total offense the Giants amassed during the contest.

 In the first quarter, the Packers got on the board with Brett Favre finding Bill Schroeder for a 26-yard touchdown.
 On the next Packers drive, a 25-yard touchdown run by Ahman Green made it 14–0 Packers.
 The Giants were able to score before the end of the quarter with Kerry Collins finding Ike Hilliard for an 8-yard touchdown.
 At halftime, the score was 17–10 Packers.